dm03514/blog/systems-fundamentals/profiling/README.md

 # Conclusion

-Profiling defines: What's happening right now in a system.
+Profiling helps to define: What's happening right now in a system.
 Profiling focuses on understanding a system at a current point in time.
 Profiling defines the state of the system by dimensions, which are attributes of the system.
 It is a primitive tool that helps to perform more detailed system analyses.
+Profiling often aggregates raw data which helps to provide an easy to digest high level view of a system.
+When profiling is performed at multiple points in time it can be used to trend a system over time.

+Happy Profiling!